 I had had some daft idea to walk from here to the stones at Fyfield Down, but soon realised that there was more than enough to occupy me here (and also it was way too far for me today).
 If you can't get to Fyfield Down, but want to see the sarsens in somewhere that feels a little bit more remote than Lockeridge Dene, then Piggle Dene would be the place.

 Some of the stones are little, and some are really huge.
 Lots of them have extraordinary shapes - sticky up bits, curvy bits, dippy bits.
 Most of them are smothered in lichens of all colours, many of which are rare (contributing to the SSSI status of the site).

 Some of the stones have been split - I found a few where I could see where someone had attacked them, but others to the untrained eye looked unchiselled.
 I wish I knew more about the subject.

 I stayed here for a couple of hours and didn't see a single person - though I was the star attraction for many many pairs of sheepy eyes.

 I couldn't help feeling that the stones were like a river in their dry valley - a valley that feeds down into the Kennet.
-I also had this strange feeling that they were bursting out of the ground - that the ground was producing them (more of this madness in a blog, perhaps).
-More practically, this means that because they're in the bottom of the valley, you can examine just about all of them without doing any climbing up and down slopes.
+I also had this strange feeling that they were bursting out of the ground - that the ground was producing them.
+It's true I wanted to lay my head on them and see what I dreamt.
+More practically, because they're in the bottom of the valley, you can examine just about all of them without doing any climbing up and down slopes.
 You just have to watch out for the nettles and the sheep poo.